virtualcitySYSTEMS/map-plugin-cli/README.md

 - compiled plugin which is in development.

-Building the staging application will collect all parts and will inject the plugin in development in the default map configuration.
+Building the staging application will collect all parts and will inject the plugin in development in the default app configuration.
 The staging application can for example be used to deploy the App in an Apache in a postCommit Pipeline.
 (See .gitlab-ci.yml for an example).

 ```bash